Radiocarbon questions?

 Fire and threshold change: Mack and Walker Accordion Closed

-One of the most rapid pathways through which climate warming could alter the C balance of high northern latitude ecosystems is through intensification of wildfire disturbance.
-The majority of C sequestered in arctic tundra and boreal forests resides in thick soil organic layers (SOL) that can be hundreds to thousands of years old, a C legacy of past fire cycles.
-Combustion of the SOL dominates C emissions during fire, and more intense fires result in deeper burning.
-Because rates of soil C accumulation vary across the landscape, deeper burning may not always combust old C. But deeper burning that does combust old C could rapidly shift ecosystems across a C cycling threshold, from net accumulation of C from the atmosphere over multiple fire cycles to net loss.
+One of the most rapid pathways through which climate warming could alter the structure and function of high northern latitude ecosystems is through intensification of wildfire disturbance.
+The majority of C sequestered in these ecosystems resides in thick soil organic layers (SOL) that can be hundreds to thousands of years old, a C legacy of past fire cycles.
+The combustion of this ‘legacy C’ could rapidly shift ecosystems across a C cycling threshold, from net accumulation of C from the atmosphere over multiple fire cycles to net loss.
 Thus, the vulnerability of this C pool to combustion during more intense wildfires could ultimately determine the C balance of boreal ecosystems and their net feedback to climate warming.

 Old carbon metabolism: Schuur Accordion Closed

-How much old C is being currently released as CO and CH4?
+How much old carbon is being released as greenhouse gas (CO2 and CH4) as the Arctic warms?

 Plant carbon allocation and soil carbon inputs: Carbone and Richardson Accordion Closed